-The Office of Diversity, Equity and Inclusion endeavors to provide campus-wide leadership, education, support and accountability on issues related to diversity, equity and inclusion at West Virginia Wesleyan College.
-The office works towards fostering a campus culture where everyone can thrive and diversity is valued.
+The Center for Cultural and International Affairs works towards fostering a campus culture where everyone can thrive and diversity is valued.
 Establishing an institutional culture that values and fully embraces members of the Wesleyan Community from diverse backgrounds, cultures, races, identities, life experiences, perspectives, beliefs, and values.
 The office provides support to student organizations campus-wide, serving in an advisory capacity to the Black Student Union, the International Student Organization, and PRISM.
 Making West Virginia Wesleyan College a leading institution in the creation of a welcoming, nurturing and inclusive community for all who study, learn, teach, and serve here is the primary goal of the office.